-Taylor Swift discusses the emotional backstory behind 'All Too Well': 'it was not fun to be around me that day'
+Taylor Swift discusses emotional backstory behind 'All Too Well': 'It was not fun to be around me that day'

 Swift then explained how she went on with her regularly scheduled rehearsal, but it was her mother who had asked the sound guy if he happened to record the session.
 As luck would have it, he did, and handed her mother the CD.

-Fortunately, that specific emotional chapter in her life is over, and on Late Night With Seth Meyers, Swift shared how much better of an experience it was recording "All Too Well" this time around.
+Fortunately, that specific emotional chapter in her life is over, and on Late Night With Seth Meyers, Swift said how much better of an experience it was recording "All Too Well" this time around.

 "At the time I was, like, honestly, really sad.
 Cause I'd actually gone through, you know, the stuff that I had sung about.
 But this time, I've got sunglasses on and a mojito and just, like, it's chill this time.
 It's really nice to be able to put this album out and not be sad not be, like, taking breaks in between interviews to cry.
 I'm telling you, it's much better this way," Swift told Meyers.

-Fans have always speculated that the song, which was originally released in 2012, is about her ex-boyfriend, Jake Gyllenhaal.
+Fans have always speculated that the song, which was originally released in 2012, is about her ex-boyfriend Jake Gyllenhaal.
 While Swift has not officially confirmed whether or not that is true, when Meyers asked, "I wonder if there are people, who might think that they were the one you were singing about, if it's easier or far, far worse for them 10 years later," Swift responded, "I haven't thought about their experience, to be honest."
 Meyers laughed while stating, "I think that's the biggest burn.
 I think there's nothing they'd rather hear less."

 The Tonight Show Starring Jimmy Fallon airs weeknights at 11:35 p.m. and Late Night With Seth Meyers airs weeknights at 12:35 a.m. on NBC.